jjbskir/myStatistics/README.md

 myStatistics
 ============

-Library with helpful statistical functions.
+Library with helpful statistical functions writen in Python.
 Includes functions for calculating mean, standard deviation, summations, and linear line fitting with weighted and unweighted data.